ocramos2/WordPress-Scalable-and-Highly-Available-Deployment/README.md

 5. Under "Connectivity & security", find the Endpoint address.
 6. Go back to the WordPress page.
 7. Enter the following information: Database=`wordpress`, Username=`ebdb`, Password=`any 8-characters`, Database Host=`Endpoint address`.
-8. Click Submit.
+8. Click "Submit".

 ## Clean Up
-Empty and terminate Elastic Beanstalk, RDS, S3 (might need to delete bucket policy), and EC2 instances.
+Empty and terminate Elastic Beanstalk, RDS, S3 (e.g. might need to delete bucket policy), and EC2 instances.

 ## Conclusion
 In this project, we demonstrated how to deploy a high-availability WordPress website with an external Amazon RDS database to Elastic Beanstalk.
 By following these steps, we have created a scalable and reliable WordPress website that can handle high levels of traffic.
 Feel free to message me with code improvement suggestions.